Thunderstone AdvanceMy Sordid Love Affair – Part 1

 Play continues like this until the dungeon deck dwindles down and the Thunderstone Guardian is revealed and, once defeated, the game ends.
 Players go through their deck and total up their VP’s from their slain monsters and their level three heroes and whoever has the most points wins.

-Even though there is a winner at the end, I have to say, from the countless games I’ve played, the game feels like a co-op experience.
+Even though there is a winner, in the end, I have to say, from the countless games I’ve played, the game feels like a co-op experience.
 We often help each other maximize our hands and give suggestions about cards to purchase in the village.
 After all, we are the good guys and our end goal is the same.
 Not to win individually, but to vanquish evil together.
 It just so happens that one of us will vanquish evil better.

 The game is not without issues though.
 Through a solid year of playing this game regularly, some bothersome kinks in its shiny armor were revealed.
 The thing that immediately rubbed me the wrong way thematically, was that defeated monsters go into your deck.
 Maybe the designers were going for the idea that your heroes are carrying around trophies and perhaps wanted to clog player’s deck’s a little as an added game-play challenge, but it just never feels right.
 It doesn’t make sense that you will be in the dungeon with a pretty good hand of cards and when you go to draw another card, hoping for a long sword or fighter, you draw that dragon you defeated four rounds ago.
 What’s happening there thematically?
 You reach down for your dagger and accidentally pull out a dragon skull?

 The game also moves fairly slow.
 I love the game enough that this isn’t a huge deal.
 I feel like one of the main reasons the game drags on is that there aren’t enough opportunities to trash cards.
-Sure, one of the possibilities on your turn is to Rest and trash a card, but turns feel too valuable to spend in such a way.
+Sure, one of the possibilities on your turn is to Rest and trash a card, but turns feel too valuable to spend in such away.
 I’m not going to spend my turn trashing a #@!* Regular when there is a six VP Ogre staring me in the face that I can beat and my opponent probably can too.

 The last couple of bones I have to pick have to do with Thunderstone’s endgame.
 Here you are, spending two or more hours delving deeper and deeper into a dungeon just waiting for your chance to scrap it out with the Guardian, the boss monster, the big daddy.
 The sad part is, that when the Thunderstone Guardian finally rears its ugly head, it’s not as tough as the Wyvern you just killed and is worth less points.
 It feels so anticlimactic that we added a house rule that we have to deplete the dungeon deck before the Guardian can be fought.
-This not only added climactic tension at the end of the game, but again illustrates our desire to play the game cooperatively.
+This not only added climactic tension at the end of the game but again illustrates our desire to play the game cooperatively.

 And that’s my final issue with the game.
 It was in need of a co-op mode right out of the gate.
-I know one showed up later in an expansion that was pretty fun, but the theme of this game almost insisted on it being a cooperative experience right from the get go.
+I know one showed up later in an expansion that was pretty fun, but the theme of this game almost insisted on it being a cooperative experience right from the get-go.